 Click the link at the bottom of the page to read about it …..

 Grave: XIII.E.12.
 Died of wounds: 22nd October 1914 Age: 25 Awards: Distinguished Service Order; Mentioned in Despatches

-Personal: Henry Noel Atkinson was born at Audlem Vicarage, Cheshire, on 25th December 1888, the eldest (perhaps only) son of Reverend Arthur Atkinson, Clerk in Holy Orders, Hon.
-Canon of Chester Cathedral, and Ursula Mary Atkinson (née Cotton-Jodrell).
+Personal: Henry Noel Atkinson was born at Audlem Vicarage, Cheshire, on 25th December 1888, the the only child of Reverend Arthur Atkinson, (Clerk in Holy Orders, Hon.
+Canon of Chester Cathedral) and Ursula Mary Atkinson (née Cotton-Jodrell).
 His grandfather had been Bishop of Calcutta.

 The 1901 Census shows Henry as a boarder at The College Boarding School, Heswall, Cheshire.
 (1901 Census RG 13/3380) He was later educated at Moorland House, Heswall; Charterhouse School, Godalming, Surrey, and St John’s College, Cambridge.

 The 1911 Census (RG 14/33942) shows Henry living with his parents at Highfield Hall, Northop, Flintshire (left), where his father (now aged 77) was ‘Clerk in Holy Orders‘ at the Parish Church of Ss Eurgain and Peter.
 Henry’s occupation is listed as, “Gentleman Gardner“.
 The house boasted a ‘Companion‘ and 5 servants, mostly cooks and domestics.